Today’s post is about self care by nourishment through family plus friends and pets. It’s my submission for our July Self-Care Retreat.

 - reflection (e.g., meditation and mindfulness)

 Cheryl kicked off the event here.
 Valerie followed by sharing her experiences with movement, including how making a 21-day commitment made a big difference for her.
 Cheryl offered her history and current challenges with movement here.
 Then Cheryl addressed self-care through reflections.
 She followed up that post with “Things that make you go om”—a comprehensive listing of meditation resources from both online (most free!) and brick and mortar sources in the Washington, D.C. area.

-Today, I’m addressing nourishment through family, friends, and pets, and I think all the previous topics discussed—movement, food, and reflection—come into play again in these three areas of our lives.
+Today, I’m addressing nourishment through family plus friends and pets, and I think all the previous topics discussed—movement, food, and reflection—come into play again in these three areas of our lives.
 Now I realize that when it comes to family, friends, and pets, some of you may be thinking that those three areas are precisely the reasons you don’t get enough self care.
-Maybe.
-But maybe not.
-Bear with me.

 The following quotes demonstrate why family, friends, and pets are so important.

 John Donne said, “No man is an island.”

 Charles Baxton said, “The man who lives for himself is engaged in a very small business.”

 “In seeking happiness for others, you find it in yourself.” ~ Unknown